Can classical theories of gravity produce entanglement?: The transition amplitudes in first quantization

-The calculation shows that the exchange coefficients obtained in Ref.~\cite{AzizHowl2025_supp}, can also be derived by staying within first quantization, for non-relativistic identical particles interacting with an external classical potential.
-Further, and more importantly for the present discussion about entanglement, Eq.~\eqref{eq:Facto} dictates that an initial factorized state remains factorized, apart from the symmetrization imposed by the in-distinguishability of the two particles.
+The calculation shows that the exchange coefficients obtained in Ref.~\cite{AzizHowl2025_supp} can also be derived by staying within first quantization, for non-relativistic identical particles interacting with an external classical potential.
+For this reason, the physical interpretation of ascribing the exchange terms to virtual particles, as done by the authors, does not hold, since virtual particles do not arise in the framework of the standard non-relativistic Schr\"{o}dinger equation.